Special Education

 Our Services

-PCA provides the full range of services for students with disabilities.
-PCA students with special needs are able to participate in a variety of special education settings to support their individual needs.
-These settings including:
+PCA provides a full range of services for students with disabilities.
+Students with special needs can participate in a variety of special education settings designed to support their individual needs.
+These settings include:

-• Setting B where students receive a part of their courses within a specialized setting, and
+• Setting B, where students receive part of their instruction in a specialized setting

-• Setting C where students with special needs receive the majority of their school day supports in a specialized setting.
+• Setting C, where students receive the majority of their school-day support in a specialized setting

-In addition to classroom services, PCA offers animal therapy and art therapy for our students!
+In addition to classroom services, PCA offers animal therapy and art therapy for students.

 Our Special